NFL preseason: Scheduling

-Since the league realignment in 2002, when the NFL began to have 32 teams, teams more than two time zones apart normally do not play each other, to save teams from long travelling times.
+Since the league realignment in 2002, when the NFL expanded to 32 teams, teams more than two time zones apart normally do not play each other, to save teams from long traveling times.
 However, there have been some exceptions.

 Non-league opponents

 The College All-Star Game, usually the first game of the preseason, was played annually in Chicago from 1934 to 1976 (except 1974), and featured the NFL (from 1966 World) champion against an all-rookie team of college all-stars.

 Between 1950 and 1961, the NFL also played exhibition matches against teams from Interprovincial Rugby Football Union, which became the eastern section of Canadian Football League in 1958.
 These games used a mix of U.S. and Canadian rules.
 NFL preseason games against Canadian opposition were abandoned after the 1961 preseason.
 While this was, in part because the NFL won all six matchups, an additional factor was that the CFL gradually moved up the start of its regular season so that it overlapped the NFL preseason (today, the CFL regular season typically starts in early summer, before NFL training camps even open).
 The CFL did win a game against American opposition in August 1961, but this was against an American Football League team; as a result of the perceived embarrassment, the AFL opted not to play the CFL again beyond that one game.

 A number of factors precluded the NFL from playing the western section of the CFL (formerly the Western Interprovincial Football Union).
 For decades, the WIFU was seen especially in Eastern Canada as an inferior competition to the IRFU; however, even without this, preseason play between the NFL and Western Canadian teams was considered as impractical because, even at this time, the Western Canadian regular season started much earlier than other professional leagues including the IRFU: further, the travel distances between NFL cities and Western Canadian cities in an era when professional sports teams still traveled mostly by rail was another obstacle.
 (The American Football League of 1940 and 1941, one of the recognized major competitors to the NFL, did play at least one game against a WIFU opponent, when the AFL champion Columbus Bullies took on WIFU champion Winnipeg Blue Bombers in a three-game series in 1941.)
 It was not until 1961 that the NFL had a team in any city reasonably close by rail to any Western CFL city, and as previously mentioned, that was the last year of CFL-NFL interleague play.